 Note: A youth with fewer than 10 consecutive unexcused absences, or with 10 or more non-consecutive unexcused absences is still considered “attending school.”

 Example 1: A 17-year-old has not attended school for the last 12 consecutive school days.
-This individual is “not attending” if the absences are unexcused, and he or she may be considered an OSY if an additional youth barrier is met at the time of eligibility determination.
-This individual may be subject to the local ISD’s truancy and reengagement strategies and subsequently return to school, but at the point of eligibility determination, the individual is not attending school and is therefore potentially eligible as an OSY.
+If the absences are unexcused, the individual is considered to be “not attending” school.
+Subsequently, the individual may be considered an OSY if an additional youth barrier is met at the time of eligibility determination.
+Although the individual may be subject to the local ISD’s truancy and reengagement strategies and may return to school, the individual was determined to be not attending school at the point of eligibility determination and is therefore potentially eligible as an OSY.

 Example 2: A 17-year-old has not attended school for the last 12 consecutive school days.
 The absences are unexcused; however, the individual has been reengaged through the K–12-funded dropout reengagement program.
 Because the individual is participating in the reengagement program, they are attending school and is therefore potentially eligible as an ISY.